edm00se/BlueChalkySoup/README.md

 On the server, the app will try to pull, in order, the port number from an environment variable set of `PORT` or `VCAP_APP_PORT`.

 ##### Controlling the Presentation
 The node app uses basic auth to protect the _/control_ end point.
 By default, these credentials (which are embedded in the _/routes/index.js_ file).
-Their defaults (which you are encouraged to change):
+The values are settable via the `CONTROLLER_NAME` and `CONTROLLER_PW` environment variables, with defaults of :

 ```
 username: admin
 password: someAmazingP@$$w0rd